comit-network/RFCs/RFC-001-BAM.md

 Headers encoded as `MAY ignore` are ok to be not understood.
 Nodes may simply ignore them as if they were not there.

-To avoid more complexity through additional messages, the spec doesn't define a concept of acknowledging successful processing of a `RESPONSE` to the sender.
+To avoid more complexity through additional messages, the spec doesn't define a concept for acknowledging successful processing of a `RESPONSE` to the sender.
 Thus, there is no way of signaling to the sender of a `RESPONSE` whether or not it was properly understood.
-Therefore, careful thought should be put into the design of and use of the `MUST understand` variant of a header to make this failure case as rare as possible.
+Therefore, careful thought should be put into the design and use of the `MUST understand` variant of a header to make this failure case as rare as possible.
-In particular, nodes should never send a `RESPONSE` that contains a `MUST understand` header without them having confidence that the receiving node will understand it.
+In particular, nodes SHOULD NOT send a `RESPONSE` that contains a `MUST understand` header without them having confidence that the receiving node will understand it.
 Usually, this can be derived from the `REQUEST` that is sent by a node.

 ###### Body

-The structure of the `body` of a REQUEST is entirely up to the application protocol that is defined through the REQUEST `type`.
+The structure of the `body` of a REQUEST is entirely up to the application protocol.
 Similar to HTTP, application protocols MAY include some kind of 'Content-Type' in the headers in order to describe the encoding of the body.

 When designing an application protocol, it is common to overcome the question of whether a specific piece of data should be encoded as a header or be represented in the body.
 The rule of thumb here is that implementations should be able to parse all headers orthogonally.
-Hence, the structure/possible values of one header SHOULD NOT depend on those of other headers.
+Hence, the structure of one header SHOULD NOT depend on those of other headers.
 All data that cannot be represented in that way can be put into the `body`.
-Implementations can then first parse the set of headers and from there determine, what the expected shape of the `body` is in order to continue parsing.
+Implementations can then first parse the set of headers to determine the expected shape of the `body`, in order to continue parsing.

 ### Headers